nestauk/asf_hp_cost_estimator_model/README.md

 # 🏡 Air source heat pump cost estimator 🏡

 The `asf_hp_cost_estimator_model` repository contains the code to model and predict the cost of an air source heat pump:

 - in residential properties
-- installed as part of a retrofit (heat pumps installed in new builds are excluded as well as heat pumps installed as part of a cluster of installations)
+- installed as part of a retrofit (heat pumps installed in new builds or as part of a cluster of installations are excluded)
 - in houses or bungalows (flats are excluded from the analysis)
-- houses with 2 or more rooms and with a floor area between 20 and 500 m2
+- houses with 2 or more [habitable rooms](https://epc.opendatacommunities.org/docs/guidance#field_domestic_NUMBER_HABITABLE_ROOMS) and with a floor area between 20 and 500 m2
+- for Scotland, Wales and English regions

 ## 🚀 Modelling the cost of an air source heat pump

 [Quantile regression gradient boosting regressor models](https://scikit-learn.org/stable/auto_examples/ensemble/plot_gradient_boosting_quantile.html) are fitted to create prediction intervals for the cost of an air source heat pump (80% confidence intervals, by fitting models on the 10th and 90th percentile).

-The targer variable is the overall cost of installation and the predictors include:
+The target variable is the overall cost of installation and the predictors include:

 - Total floor area
-- Number of habitable rooms (1 to 8+)
+- Number of habitable rooms (2 to 8+)
 - Number of days between 2007 and HP installation (as a measure of time)
 - Property built form: detached, semi detached, mid terrace and end terrace
 - Property type: bungalow and house